 Brandie is the Certified Athletic Trainer at Lawrenceburg High School in Lawrenceburg, IN.
 She also works with patients at our physical therapy clinic at Beacon West.

-Josh serves as the Assistant Certified Athletic Trainer at Princeton High School and also works with patients in Beacon Summit Wood’s physical therapy clinic.
+Josh serves as the Assistant Certified Athletic Trainer at Princeton High School.

 Katie is the Assistant Athletic Trainer at Oak Hills High School.
 She also sees patients at Beacon West’s physical therapy clinic.